Timeline

 1923-1924: At its peak the Indiana Klan claims 350,000 members (Tucker 212).

-March 13, 1923: An anti-Klan attorney holds a talk in South Bend (Tucker 115).
-A Klan speaker holds a talk a few weeks later (Tucker 120).
-The talks showed that supporters and opponents of the Klan were moving into South Bend (Tucker 115).
+March 1923: Two talks by an anti-Klan attorney and a Klan speaker show that supporters and opponents of the Klan are moving into South Bend.

 May 19, 1924: A second riot occurs when a false rumor circulates that the Klan captured a student (Tucker xvii).
-When the students arrive at the Klan's downtown headquarters, Klansmen are waiting and a fight breaks out ("Mayor Seebirt..."
-1).
-The fight only stops when Notre Dame's president is called to the scene ("Mayor Seebirt..."
-1).
+When the students arrive at the Klan's downtown headquarters, Klansmen are waiting and a fight breaks out that only stops when Notre Dame's president is called to the scene.

-August 23, 1924: The Klan informs its members that their Mishawaka, Indiana office would have to close because of a lack of funds (Nevel 89).
+August 23, 1924: The Klan informs its members that their Mishawaka, Indiana office would close due to a lack of funds (Nevel 89).

-October 18, 1924: A rally scheduled for this day was canceled because the Klan was worried about negative publicity before the upcoming election (Tucker 185).
+October 18, 1924: A rally scheduled for this day was canceled because the Klan was worried about negative publicity before the upcoming election.

-January 1, 1925: Notre Dame wins the national football championship and helps fight anti-Catholic prejudice in the process (Tucker 188).
+January 1, 1925: Notre Dame wins the national football championship and helps fight anti-Catholic prejudice in the process.

 1926: The Indiana Klan has less than 15,000 members (Tucker 212).